code2080/dockerdeployer/README.md

-Docker deployer for Django application, maybe static site or nodejs
+Docker deployer for Django application, static site and frontend with nodejs like react js

 # REQUIREMENTS